dylanlott/how-to-npm/README.md

 const added = adder(1, 2);
 ```

+This means we want our library to be a function, so the default export of our library should be a function.

 Now that we’ve defined how we want to use our library, let’s write our test for it.

 3. Tests